FREQUENTLY ASKED QUESTIONS

 I think I mean need to apply for means tested welfare payments when I move to Ireland.
 Can I begin the application process before I make the move?

 No – Most means tested welfare payments are based on the applicant being considered Habitually Resident in the State.
+Please see HERE for additional information on residency requirements

 Can you tell me what is meant by the term, ‘Qualified Adult’, in relation to social welfare payments in Ireland?